MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 Our application is made in the context of the course ARN (Apprentissage par réseau de neurone) At the HEIG-VD.
 Its goal is to classify different types of nuts.
+In order to achieve this goal, we decided to take several pictures of cashew nuts, hazelnuts, and almonds with various backgrounds, various specimens and various angles.
+We then completed our dataset with pictures coming from the web.
+#TODO compléter avec la méthode utilisée

 # The problem